bitquery/streaming-data-platform-docs/docs/start/errors.md

-# Errors

-## Interpreting Errors
+# Interpreting Errors and Limits with Queries

 This section will guide you through the interpretation of common error messages encountered within Bitquery APIs.
 It will help you decide when to escalate issues by filing a ticket at [Bitquery Support](https://support.bitquery.io/).

 ### ClickHouse Error: 400 Bad Request